 1 cup whole wheat pastry flour (regular whole wheat will make them too chewy)

-2 tablespoons organic brown sugar or sucanat
+2 tablespoons coconut sugar or organic brown sugar or sucanat

 2 tablespoons unsweetened cocoa powder